-Also referenced in the sources above is that carbs are the top cause for obesity and metabolic disorder, a problem for both humans and birds.
+Also referenced in the sources above is that carbs are the top cause for obesity and metabolic disorder, a problem for humans, other animals, and birds.

 Maybe the take away is if it looks like junk food, it probably is.
 Next time you look at a box of processed food, note the ingredients.
 The top ingredients are typically grains and sugar, all of which are excessively high in carbohydrates.